Studying $X(2100)$ hadronic decays and predicting its pion and kaon induced productions: Categorizing in meson family

-When taking $R=4.8$ GeV$^{-1}$, the experimental width of $X(2100)$ can be reproduced well (see Fig. \ref{figX2100}), which shows that $X(2100)$ can be {a} good candidate of the second radial excitation of the $h_1$ meson family.
+The total width of $X(2100)$ under $h_1(1380)$'s second radial excitation assignment is shown in Fig. \ref{br2119} when taking $\theta=78.7^{\circ}$ \footnote{We can get the mixing angle from Gell-Mann-Okubo formula, using the masses of ground states.
+Generally, the $\theta=$arctan$\frac{m_{18}^2}{m_{h_1^\prime}^2-m_8^2}+$arctan$\sqrt{2}$ is the same as ground states if the masses of excited nonet obtained from Regge trajectory.}

-And then, the corresponding branching ratios dependent on the $R$ value are given in Fig. \ref{figX2100}, by which $\pi\rho$, $KK^*$, $KK^*(1410)$ as main decay channels and $\pi\rho(1450)$, $\eta\phi$, $K^*K^*$, $KK_0^*(1430)$, $\eta^\prime\phi$, and $KK_2^*(1430)$ as subordinate decays can be identified.
-In fact, the main decay channels to $X(2100)$ is $KK^*$ and $KK^*(1410)$.
-But, there still exist some challenges to identify kaon since weak interaction dominates the decay behavior of kaon, which makes the whole reconstruction efficiency of $X(2100)$ via these kaon final states is low.
-It is the reason why $X(2100)$ cannot be identified firstly {from} the kaon final states.
+We can see that the experimental width of $X(2100)$ can be reproduced well, which shows that $X(2100)$ can be {a} good candidate of the second radial excitation of the $h_1$ meson family.
+The corresponding branching ratios are given in Fig. \ref{br2119}.
+Here, $KK^*(1410)$ and $KK^*$ as main decay channels and $K^*K^*$, $KK_0^*(1430)$, $\eta\phi$, $KK_2^*(1430)$ $\eta^\prime\phi$, $\pi\rho$ and $\pi\rho(1450)$ as subordinate decays can be identified.
+But, there exist some challenges to identify kaon since weak interaction dominates the decay of kaon, which makes the whole reconstruction efficiency of $X(2100)$ via these kaon final states is low.
+It may be the reason why $X(2100)$ cannot be identified firstly {from} the kaon final states.